TaygaHoshi/tt-project/Classes/Soldier.md

 ## Weapon Mastery
 Choose one weapon ability.
-1. *Keen rejuvenation:* Your critical hits regenerate 1 stamina.
+1. *Keen rejuvenation:* Your critical hits regenerate 1 energy.
 2. *Dynamic vision:* If you are wielding any weapon, you have a +1 bonus to Parry against prepared actions and you cannot be flanked.
 3. #TODO
 4. #TODO